wuyangf7/OPERA/README.md

 The estimated FDR is 0.0500069 for combinatorial associations between 2 exposure(s) and 1 outcome.
 The estimated FPR is 1.15589e-06 for combinatorial associations between 2 exposure(s) and 1 outcome.
 ```
+Note: we suggest a PPA threshold of 0.9 to roughly control the FDR below 0.05.
+However, if more strigent FPR is required, the increase of PPA threshold can acheive this (e.g., 0.995).

 OPERA shares the same data management function and flags with the SMR software, for a full list of option reference, please see [here](https://cnsgenomics.com/software/smr/#OptionsReference).